rumigilani/dotfiles/README.md

 and that's about it.

-# TODO: decide whether or not to remove . from files and folders in dotfiles dir
+TODO: decide whether or not to remove . from files and folders in dotfiles dir
+TODO: add fonts